smattingly/database-tutorial/part3.md

 126 rows in set (0.00 sec)
 ```

 By listing multiple tables in the `FROM` clause, you generate the **Cartesian product** of the tables.
 The `student` table contains 9 rows, and the `visit2nf` table contains 14 rows.
-Their Cartesian product contains 9 times 14, or 126 rows.
+Their Cartesian product contains $9 \times 14 = 126 $ rows.
 Each result row is a single `student` row combined with a single `visit2nf` row, and there is one result row for every possible combination.

 What do these results represent? *Absolutely nothing meaningful.* It's as if you blindly shuffled the two tables together.
 This illustrates an important point: you can combine data in ways that make no sense.
 Just because a query is valid SQL, that doesn't mean it produces meaningful data.